Skip to Main Content

 Whatever your reason, set aside the next 10 minutes and we'll get you up to speed with KQL.

 Ready?
 Let's go!

-First things first – what is Kusto and what is KQL?
+What is Kusto and what is KQL?

 KQL stands for Kusto Query Language.
 It’s the language used to query the Azure log databases: Azure Monitor Logs, Azure Monitor Application Insights and others.